12 Bible Verses About Self-Love: And Practical Applications

 Talk to God about anything you notice.
 He wants to show you how to step into the abundant life, but most of us are too busy to pause and be real about where we’re at.
 Regular check-ins can help care for our bodies and souls.

-Throughout the past few years, God has been renewing my mind by helping me see myself the way I see my precious children.
+Throughout the past few years, God has been renewing my mind by helping me see myself the way I see my children.

-I’ve been learning to treat myself the way I would treat my kids.
-I imagine their sweet faces and precious bodies.
 When critical thoughts about myself arise, I remind myself to be tender with myself in the same ways I’m tender with my kids.
 I forgive myself for mistakes and aim to care for my body in the same ways I care for their little bodies.

 Try this mindset for yourself.
 Imagine your most precious loved one when it comes time to care for your body or when critical thoughts arise.
 God can use this mindset to transform your life.
 Most of all, he will align your heart with his heart.
 You are even more precious to him than your most precious loved one is to you.